Over the years I have been asked lots of questions! I enjoy these. They make me think about my products more deeply.

 #1 – Goat Milk Soap Bars

-My bar soaps have NO water in them.
+Our bar soaps have NO water in them.
 Most do, even goat milk soaps.
 This makes these bars very hydrating, nourishing, gentle and healing.
+Plus they are 100% natural.
 Most people notice a difference right away.
 Here is a list of some of the areas these bars have helped others.

 - Dry skin on legs and elbows

 - Faces!
 These bars are great for cleaning your face!
 They will help heal dry patches and leave your face completely clean and not “stripped” or gooey.
 Here is a link to the products I suggest for your face.

 - Hands do not have to be dry and cracked.
 I understand that some working environments require certain soaps/cleansers be used, but after work, give your hands a nice wash with one of these bars and follow with the Intensive Moisturizer.
 You can use the Hand & Body Lotion for all day comfort and hydrating.